obeli-sk/demo-stargazers/llm/chatgpt/README.md

 OpenAI token is required.
 Navigate to [API Tokens](https://platform.openai.com/api-keys) and crate a new restricted token.
 Make sure the resource `/v1/chat/completions` under Model capabilities has the write permission.
+The token must be accesible as `OPENAI_API_KEY` environment variable.

 ## Configuration
 The second argument of `respond` WIT function is `settings`, which is JSON encoded string.